Table of Contents

 As mentioned earlier, universities in Ireland not only provide great education but also charge less for their programs.
 Consequently, the tuition fee in Ireland is much lower as compared to that in the US, Australia, or Switzerland.

-However, if you are from EU/EEA or Switzerland and want to pursue a graduate degree, you will have to pay the tuition fee.
-Students outside of EU/EEA and Switzerland who want to study in Ireland will have to pay the tuition fee, regardless of which course they pick.
+However, if you are from the EU/EEA or Switzerland and want to pursue a graduate degree, you will have to pay the tuition fee.
+Students outside of EU/EEA and Switzerland who want to study in Ireland will have to pay the tuition fee, regardless of which course, they pick.

 To cover these costs, you can get a part-time job and work for 20 hours per week while studying.
 What’s more, Irish institutions offer a hoard of scholarships and funding programs to incoming international students.
 You can find some of them here.

 Are there any requirements to study in Ireland?

 If you’re applying for an undergraduate course, you can apply through the Central Applications Office.
 For post-graduate courses, you would have to go to the Postgraduate Applications Center.
 However, not all Irish institutes participate in this centralized application system.
 So, once you’ve shortlisted the universities you want to apply to, you will have to go through their websites and find out the admission requirements.
 However, a few of these requirements are common across programs and universities.

 For an undergraduate course, you will need to provide-

 - Proof of language proficiency in English